-Gateway to the mighty Congo River, Kinshasa is the capital and largest city of the Democratic Republic of Congo; in fact, it is the second largest city in Africa.
-Home to about 10 million people, Kinshasa is a sprawling, chaotic city, constantly changing and growing and constantly plagued by unrest of some kind... whatever else it may be it is never boring.
+Gateway to the mighty Congo River, Kinshasa is the capital and largest city of the Democratic Republic of Congo; in fact, it is the third largest city in Africa.
+Home to about 10 million people, Kinshasa is a sprawling, chaotic city, constantly changing and growing - whatever else it may be, it is never boring.

 Lola ya Bonobo is a sanctuary for orphaned bonobo monkeys, located just outside of Kinshasa at Les Petites Chutes de la Lukaya, where travellers will also find a good restaurant and some lovely lakes for swimming.
-The Congo River, one of the great watery arteries of the world, is also a big drawcard for the adventurous and boat rides, river safaris, fishing trips and even whitewater rafting are options.
+The Congo River, one of the great watery arteries of the world, is also a big drawcard for the adventurous, where boat rides, river safaris, fishing trips and even white water rafting are options.